World War III (DC Comics): 52

-Synopsis
+Plot

-Five weeks before the main events of the series, Martian Manhunter tries to telepathically fight Adam following his near obliteration of Bialya, first disguising himself as a young girl, but is overwhelmed by his darkest memory and flees into space, from where he will observe the upcoming battle, which is narrated through his point of view.
+Five weeks before the main events of the series, Martian Manhunter tries to telepathically fight Adam following his near obliteration of Bialya, first disguising himself as a young girl, but is overwhelmed by his darkest memory and flees into space.
+From there, Martian Manhunter observes the upcoming battle, which is narrated through his point of view.

-During Week 50, Adam rampages around the world, killing countless civilians and damaging the Leaning Tower of Pisa and the Great Pyramids.
+Black Adam rampages across Earth, devastating the Leaning Tower of Pisa, Sydney, Australia, and the Great Pyramids.
 Father Time unsuccessfully tries to stop Adam, who rips off his face.
-In retaliation, Adam throws an aircraft carrier at New York City before Firestorm and Firehawk destroy it.
+In retaliation, Adam throws an aircraft carrier at New York City.
+Firestorm and Firehawk work together to stop the thrown carrier, transmuting it into harmless snow.

 In the meantime, Martian Manhunter observes Supergirl return from the 31st century.
 Unstable from the time travel, she passes through him, with her body stabilizing as she plunges to Earth.

 The Doom Patrol attempt to halt Adam's rampage in Pisa, and Donna Troy assumes Wonder Woman's mantle.
-Meanwhile, Sub Diego's residents lose their ability to survive underwater, forcing Aquaman to transport the city to the surface using dark magic.
-In the process, he is transformed into the monstrous Dweller in the Depths.
+In Sub Diego, the effects of the Geiss serum on its inhabitants are wearing off.
+This causes most of the population to lose their ability to breath underwater, except for Aquagirl and a few others.
+Aquaman meets with Poseidon and Triton, asking for the power to save Sub Diego.
+The gods, while denying any involvement with the aquatic humans' fate, grant Aquaman new powers.
+Aquaman succeeds in raising a large portion of Sub Diego above water, but is transfigured in a monstrous, amnesiac and almost mad form, called the Dweller in the Depths.